proxyapps/proxyapps.github.io/_pages/docs.md

 website.
 2. Lets say your new proxy application is called "proxyapp".
 Based on the apps.template.json file in the top level directory, create a new file proxy-desc/proxyapp.json and fill in the details.
-Remove item, which do not apply.
+Remove items that do not apply.
 In principle, any valid json is fine, which can be checked [here](https://jsonlint.com/).
-Newline characters are not allowed in json, but one can add multiple by:
+Newline characters are not allowed in json files, but one can add multiple lines like this:
 ```json
 [
   {